 Users in the CMS are granted access as either a CMS Approver or Author, depending on their account application and eligibility.

 All new CMS content authors are required to complete required accessibility training.
-This training, created in partnership with the NYU Digital Accessibility Program, is available online through NYU Classes.
+This training, created in partnership with the NYU Digital Accessibility Program, is available online through NYU Brightspace.
 New content authors will receive an email invitation to complete this training prior to receiving access.
+Those not completing training within four weeks will have their account application canceled.

 Authorized content approvers may apply on behalf of a new CMS user by visiting the CMS Account Application page.